BioinfoNet/LowCostOpenAccess/README.md

 | Journal  | Publisher  | Waiver (Yes/No) | Subsidy (%) | Scope |Else|
 | Journal  | Publisher  | Waiver (Yes/No) | Subsidy (%) | Scope |Else|

+### Additions
+Predatory journals- Link to guide of predatory journals.

 ## License
 All content of this repo is released under the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode)